Raschel09/eyelid-detector/README.md

-Models could not be loaded, due to GitHub file size limits.
+Models couldn't be added, due to GitHub file size limits.